How to avoid machine learning pitfalls: a guide for academic researchers: Before you start to build models

 \subsection{Do think about how your model will be deployed}

 Why do you want to build an ML model?
 This is an important question, and the answer should influence the process you use to develop your model.
 Many academic studies are just that --- studies --- and not really intended to produce models that will be used in the real world.
 This is fair enough, since the process of building and analysing models can itself give very useful insights into a problem.
 However, for many academic studies, the eventual goal is to produce an ML model that can be deployed in a real world situation.
 If this is the case, then it's worth thinking early on about how it is going to be deployed.
 For instance, if it's going to be deployed in a resource-limited environment, such as a sensor or a robot, this may place limitations on the complexity of the model.
 If there are time constraints, e.g.\ a classification of a signal is required within milliseconds, then this also needs to be taken into account when selecting a model.
+If using deep learning, then energy costs and carbon footprint may be a consideration, and if using LLMs, there may be further operational costs for hosting or accessing foundation models.
 Another consideration is how the model is going to be tied into the broader software system within which it is deployed; this procedure is often far from simple (see \cite{sculley2015hidden}).
-However, emerging approaches such as \textbf{ML Ops} aim to address some of the difficulties; see \cite{tamburri2020sustainable} for a review, and \cite{shankar2022operationalizing} for a discussion of common challenges when operationalising ML models.
+However, emerging approaches such as \textbf{ML Ops} aim to address some of the difficulties; see \cite{kreuzberger2023machine} for a review, and \cite{shankar2022operationalizing} for a discussion of common challenges when operationalising ML models.